 How Hard Money Loan Rates Work

-Hard money lending rates, also known as private money loan rates, are set by the individual private lenders.
-These rates are not set by the prime rate or a government-backed loan program like many other loans.
-However, they are still influenced by what’s going on in the real estate market, just with a greater flexibility than conforming loans or FHA loans.
+Hard money lending rates, also known as private money loan rates, are set by each private lender.
+These rates are not set by the prime rate or government-backed loan programs.
+They are influenced by the equity in a property or project, the perceived risk of the project, and the investor’s appetite for that particular project.

 Hard Money Maximum Loan Amounts

-The maximum loan amount of a hard money loan isn’t set by the FHA, but is instead determined by the lender and the LTV and/or ARV of the property.
-The lender will have a maximum LTV, which in most cases is 90 percent and a maximum ARV, which is usually 75 percent.
+The maximum loan amount of a hard money loan isn’t set by the FHA, but is instead determined by the lender, the LTV of the property, and/or the ARV of the property.
+The lender will have a maximum LTV, which in most cases is 90%, and a maximum ARV, which is usually 75%.

 LTV & ARV for Hard Money Loans